Astronomy Page

 I spent several decades with just that telescope and binoculars.
 I wasn’t super active in astronomy but I did keep up with astronomical events.
 For many years as my sons were growing up, binocular observing was what I probably did most.

 For Christmas 2020, my wife went all in and bought me a star!
-Yes, the star Kappa Draconis, latinized from κ Draconis, in the tail of Draco is MY star and don't forget it. :-) It is now called "AA5TB Steve Yates" so don’t forget it.
+Yes, the star Kappa Draconis, latinized from κ Draconis, in the tail of Draco is MY star and don't forget it. :-) It is now called "AA5TB Steve Yates".
 I have an “official certificate” to prove it! :-) She also bought me a fine Astro-Tech Paradigm ED 5 mm eyepiece so I can see it better.
 Who could ask for a better wife?

 In early 2022, I purchased my Astro-Tech AT102ED which was a significant quality upgrade to my older equipment.
 I'm quite adept at star hopping to my targets and enjoy doing so.
 I dabble in very simple astrophotography either just playing around or to record some special astronomical event.
 I really do enjoy the ease of use of my lightweight telescopes and the more I use them and the more roads trips I take with them, the less interested I am in getting a larger, expensive telescope.
 Perhaps if I move outside of town someday and have enough room to build a small observatory, I'll get a large telescope that I can just leave setup in place.